HenrikSamuelsson/course-introduction-to-software-product-management/introduction-to-spm.md

 ## 1.2.1 Project Success, Why Agile

+There is not a single definition of project success.
+One definition that sometimes is used is:

+> On time, on budget, and to specification

+When asking IT-professionals in a survey about the above definition so would the majority value being on time higher than the other two factors from above.

 Agile practices are guidelines on how software development should be done in the best way.